-- Agribusiness/Food Producers: - Farm Credit Canada will lend an additional CAD 5 billion to producers, agribusinesses, and food processors. - The federal government will create a Canadian Seafood Stabilization Fund to provide CAD 62.5 million in support to the fish and seafood processing sector.
-The government expects that businesses will use the funds to pay for maintenance and inventory costs, add storage capacity, comply with health and safety measures, support new manufacturing/automated technologies, and adapt products to new requirements and market demands. - The federal government will work with provincial and territorial governments to increase payments made through the existing AgriStability program, which supports producers who face significant revenue declines.
+- Agribusiness/Food Producers: - The federal government will assist employers with some of the costs associated with the mandatory 14-day isolation period for temporary foreign workers, as well as the costs associated with the 3-day hotel quarantine imposed under the Quarantine Act. - Farm Credit Canada will lend an additional CAD 5 billion to producers, agribusinesses, and food processors. - The federal government will create a Canadian Seafood Stabilization Fund to provide CAD 62.5 million in support to the fish and seafood processing sector.
+The government expects that businesses will use the funds to pay for maintenance and inventory costs, add storage capacity, comply with health and safety measures, support new manufacturing/automated technologies, and adapt products to new requirements and market demands.

+- The federal government will w ork with provincial and territorial governments to increase payments made through the existing A griStability program, which supports producers who face significant revenue declines.
 Interim benefit payment percentages for 2020 would increase from 50% to 75%.
 In addition, the federal government will work with provincial and territorial governments to expand the AgriInsurance program, which provides insurance protection and offers reinsurance to food producers to mitigate against production losses. - For Employment Insurance purposes, the federal government will allow self-employed fish harvesters and sharespersons to access benefits on the basis of earnings from previous seasons.